Release Notes for App-V for Windows 10, version 1607

 where “AppVManagement” is the name of the database.

-In environments that are running the RDS Client or that have multiple concurrent users per computer, logged-in users cannot open applications in packages that are in a user-published connection group if an optional package is added to or removed from the connection group.
+In environments that are running the RDS Client or that have multiple concurrent users per computer, logged-in users can't open applications in packages that are in a user-published connection group if an optional package is added to or removed from the connection group.

 Error message is erroneously displayed when the connection group is published only to the user